 Reducing long-term joblessness among young people is a persistent challenge for Macedonia’s economic sector.
 Youth unemployment stands at 50 percent, and employers say that job applicants lack basic technical and work readiness skills.

-EDC is helping to match labor supply with demand through the USAID-funded Youth Employability Skills (YES) Network.
-The YES Network supports efforts by vocational education and training (VET) schools—attended by 65 percent of secondary school students in Macedonia—to create more formal links with the local economy and to get young people the skills they need to fill the jobs they want.
+From 2010–2016, EDC helped to match labor supply with demand through the USAID-funded Youth Employability Skills (YES) Network.
+The YES Network supported efforts by vocational education and training (VET) schools—attended by 65 percent of secondary school students in Macedonia—to create more formal links with the local economy and to get young people the skills they need to fill the jobs they want.

-The YES Network equips students with relevant job skills using EDC’s Work Ready Now! skills curriculum and by providing work-based learning opportunities and career counseling services.
-The network’s activities include:
+The YES Network equipped students with relevant job skills using EDC’s Work Ready Now! skills curriculum and by providing work-based learning opportunities and career counseling services.
+The network’s activities included:

 - Working with students in Macedonia’s secondary schools, unemployed registrants with the Employment Service Agency (ESA), and other jobless youth